Last updated on May 10th, 2019 at 12:53 pm

 - In a medium bowl, mix all the BBQ sauce ingredients.

 - Turn the instant pot/pressure cooker to "saute".
 Add the oil and allow it to get hot.
 Add the brisket to the pot and sear both sides for about 4-5 minutes or until golden brown.
+Remove the brisket from the pot and place it in a bowl or plate.
 Add the garlic and cook for about 1 minute, making sure the garlic doesn't burn.

 - Press the keep warm/cancel button on the instant pot.
 Add the broth and with a wooden spoon or spatula scrape the bottom of the pot to remove some of the bits stuck at the bottom of the pot.
 Add the BBQ sauce.
+Return the brisket to the pot with any collected juices.
 Toss well making sure the meat is well coated.
 Close the lid.
 Set the instant pot to meat/stew and set the timer to 90 minutes. *See notes

 - Once the cooking cycle is complete, allow the pressure to release naturally for about 10 minutes.
 Then do a quick release for the remaining pressure.